posted July 18, 2022

-My BBQ brisket burnt ends recipe comes straight from the pit masters in Kansas City’s biggest BBQ joints.
-Slow smoked brisket point is cubed and braised in a sweet and tangy BBQ sauce for the most tender, melt in your mouth bites of meat candy.
+This Burnt Ends recipe comes straight from the pitmasters in Kansas City’s biggest BBQ joints.
+Slow smoked brisket point is cubed and braised in a sweet and tangy BBQ sauce for the most tender, melt-in-your-mouth bites of meat candy.

 What are Burnt Ends?